 These payments and rates are in effect from July 1, 2017 through June 30, 2018:

-Claims for reimbursement for this program are due to the Utah State Board of Education (USBE) no later than the fifth working day of the month (to receive a deposit by the end of that month).
+Claims for reimbursement for this program are due to the Utah State Board of Education (USBE) no later than the fifth working day of the month (to receive a payment by the end of that month).

 Claims must be submitted: